 1932 Aldous Huxley's Brave New World first published.
 Before anyone ever heard of stem cells, Huxley had written a scholarly paper on the moral dangers inherent in controlled eugenics.
 Writer H.L.
 Mencken urged him to put his ideas in a fiction form to reach a wider audience.
 The title comes from Shakespeare's the Tempest " Oh Brave New World, that has such people in it!'

-1951- Bob McKimson’s Warner Bros short Hillbilly Hair.
+1951- Bob McKimson’s Warner Bros short Hillbilly Hare.
 The short includes the long routine animated by Emery Hawkins when Bugs Bunny takes over calling a square dance and uses it to torture the two twin-brother hillbillies who are after him.

 1981- IBM introduced its first PC- personal computer and PC-DOS I..
 Unlike Apple, IBM shared the basic hardware design, so a myriad of cheaper competitor PC’s soon flooded the market.

 1988- Martin Scorcese’ film The Last Temptation of Christ opened in theaters to howls of protests from religious groups.
 There had been more inflammatory interpretations of the Christ story on screens in the past like Pasolini’s Gospel According to Saint Matthew and the Canadian film Hail Mary, but the church groups weren’t that media savvy yet.
-Like all these protest efforts, all the controversy did was boost it's box office.
+Like all these protest efforts, all the controversy really did was boost it's box office.